-Experience

-In 2007 Kerry founded the Early Warning Network's Geographical Notification and Information System (GNIS) and has been the key driver behind the development of the Group's technology platform.
-Kerry is responsible for leading the Aeeris team in both the operation and further technical evolution of the EWN platform.
+Experience In 2007 Kerry founded the Early Warning Network's Geographical the operation and further technical evolution of the EWN platform.
 He has a depth of experience in establishing and growing successful businesses.
 In 1995 he founded a digital publishing and software business called Ezimerchant, which created one of the world's first out-of-the-box e-commerce and